awsdocs/amazon-ecs-developer-guide/doc_source/ECS-AMI-SubscribeTopic.md

-# Subscribing to Amazon ECS\-Optimized Amazon Linux AMI Update Notifications<a name="ECS-AMI-SubscribeTopic"></a>
+# Subscribing to Amazon ECS\-optimized AMI update notifications<a name="ECS-AMI-SubscribeTopic"></a>

 **Important**
-The Amazon SNS alert is only sent when there is a new Amazon ECS\-optimized Amazon Linux AMI deployed\.
-Generally when a new Amazon ECS\-optimized Amazon Linux AMI is deployed, a new AMI for each of the other Amazon ECS\-optimized AMIs are deployed as well although there are not separate Amazon SNS alerts for them\.
+For the Linux variants of the Amazon ECS\-optimized AMI, the Amazon SNS alert is only sent when there is a new Amazon ECS\-optimized Amazon Linux AMI deployed\.
+Generally when a new Amazon ECS\-optimized Amazon Linux AMI is deployed, a new AMI for each of the other Linux variants of the Amazon ECS\-optimized AMI are deployed as well although there are not separate Amazon SNS alerts for them\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.

-The Amazon ECS\-optimized Amazon Linux AMI receives regular updates for agent changes, Docker version updates, and Linux kernel security updates\.
-You can subscribe to the AMI update Amazon SNS topic to receive notifications when a new Amazon ECS\-optimized Amazon Linux AMI is available\.
+The Amazon ECS\-optimized AMIs receive regular updates for Amazon ECS container agent changes, Docker version updates, and Windows or Linux kernel security updates\.
+You can subscribe to the AMI update Amazon SNS topic for the Windows and Linux Amazon ECS\-optimized AMIs to receive notifications when a new Amazon ECS\-optimized AMI is available\.
 Notifications are available in all formats that Amazon SNS supports\.

 **Note**
 Your user account must have `sns::subscribe` IAM permissions to subscribe to an SNS topic\.

-You can subscribe an Amazon SQS queue to this notification topic, but you must use a topic ARN that is in the same region\.
+You can subscribe an Amazon SQS queue to this notification topic, but you must use a topic ARN that is in the same Region as the Amazon SNS topic\.
 For more information, see [Tutorial: Subscribing an Amazon SQS Queue to an Amazon SNS Topic](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-subscribe-queue-sns-topic.html) in the *Amazon Simple Queue Service Developer Guide*\.

 You can also use an AWS Lambda function to trigger events when notifications are received\.
 For more information, see [Invoking Lambda functions using Amazon SNS notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda-as-subscriber.html) in the *Amazon Simple Notification Service Developer Guide*\.

+## Linux Amazon ECS\-optimized AMIs<a name="sns-topic-linux"></a>

-The Amazon SNS topic ARNs for each region are shown below\.
+The Amazon SNS topic ARNs for the Linux variants of the Amazon ECS\-optimized AMI for each region are shown below\.

 | AWS Region | Amazon SNS Topic ARN |